nfagerlund/temp-r-n-p/profiles.md

 We dislike surprise upgrades, so we pin Jenkins to a specific version.
 We do this with a direct package URL instead of by adding Jenkins to our internal package repositories.
 Your organization might choose to do it differently.

-First, we add a parameter, so we can upgrade Jenkins earlier on specific machines:
+First, we add a parameter to control upgrades.
+Now we can set a new value in `.../data/groups/ci/dev.yaml` while leaving `.../data/groups/ci.yaml` alone --- our dev machines will get the new Jenkins version first, and we can ensure everything works as expected before upgrading our prod machines.

 ``` puppet
 class profile::jenkins::master (